-Building upon its fully accredited status by the California Commission on Teacher Credentialing, the School of Education at Concordia University Irvine is offering a Doctor of Education (Ed.
-D.) in Educational Leadership program, with its first cohort class beginning in early August 2013.
+Building upon its fully accredited status by the California Commission on Teacher Credentialing (CTC) and program approval from the Western Association of Schools and Colleges (WASC), the School of Education at Concordia University Irvine is offering a Doctor of Education (Ed.
+D.) in Educational Leadership program, with its first cohort group beginning in January 2014.

 - Experienced, Christian Educators.
 Concordia University has a strong faculty of educators who are faithful to the university’s mission to “empower students. . . for lives of learning, service, and leadership.”

 - Scholarly Research.
-This graduate program encourages research that utilizes theory and applied research to develop student abilities to generate new knowledge and to apply knowledge and skills to successfully lead diverse learning organizations.
+The doctoral program encourages research that utilizes theory and applied research to develop student abilities to generate new knowledge and to apply knowledge and skills to successfully lead diverse learning organizations.

 - Ethical Leadership.
 The leadership of the Graduate School of Education promotes student analysis and application of ethical standards to build a shared vision in educational settings.

 - Educational Trips.
 This Ed.D. program includes educational trips that enhance student understanding of policy, law, and practice to effect change in dynamic and diverse educational settings while building a sense of community among students and faculty (Trips to: Washington, DC and People’s Republic of China).